Campus cafes raided after they refuse to bake ANZAC biscuits: manhunt ongoing - Honi Soit

 The Australian Federal Police raided seven campus cafes over the weekend, after they declined to bake ANZAC biscuits.

-“We recieved intel that unpatriotic elements had siezed control of the the University of Sydney’s campus cafes and acted swiftly to prevent further damage to national unity” Temporary Deputy Vice Under Chief Assistant Commissioner Jeremiah Pastizi told Honi through a hedge.
+“We received intel that unpatriotic elements had seized control of the the University of Sydney’s campus cafes and acted swiftly to prevent further damage to national unity,” Temporary Deputy Vice Under Chief Assistant Commissioner Jeremiah Pastizi told Honi through a hedge.

 A special taskforce dedicated to investigating and disrupting anti-Australian sentiment breached the kitchen of Courtyard Cafe at 05:00 on Sunday morning.
 A group of 25 elite AFP officers (accompanied by 4 heavy armoured vehicles and 10 mounted divison members) used thermal charges to detonate the reinforced doors.